Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments measuring intrinsic paraphrase generation quality

-\textbf{Strengths:} The first case in \tableref{tab:cherry-pickedexamples} exemplifies \model's ability to leverage information from context to increase diversity while maintaining coherence.
-No prior paraphraser (see \tableref{tab:prior-eval-metric} for a list) is capable of doing so.
-The paraphrase in the second row highlights \model's ability to make significant changes to original texts with a high lexical diversity code while preserving their semantic meaning.
+\textbf{Strengths} First, the third example in \tableref{tab:cherry-pickedexamples-appendix} exemplifies \model's ability to leverage information from context to increase diversity while maintaining coherence (i.e., from \textit{line\ldots reference the song's title} to \textit{reference to ``I'm the Greatest"}).
+The same is observed in row 2 where \model~uses the context to interchange \textit{he} and \textit{Churchill}.
+A paraphrase model without looking into context will have great difficulty in doing this and no prior paraphraser (see \tableref{tab:prior-eval-metric} for a list) is capable of that.
+Second, the example in the fifth row highlights~\model's ability to make significant changes to original texts with a high lexical diversity code ($L60$) (see the color coding) while preserving their semantic meaning as rated by the annotators.

-\textbf{Shortcomings:} One shortcoming of \model~is that, when the original text contains unique proper nouns, such as \textit{Homing Attack} and \textit{Slide Attack} in row 3, applying \model\ with a high lexical code can modify such nouns.
-This causes an undesirable semantic drift, as the original proper nouns must be maintained in any valid paraphrase.
-However, this shortcoming can be mitigated by decreasing the lexical code as shown in \appendixref{appendix:HumanEval}.